Takuya Matsunaga

-Takuya Matsunaga (松永 拓也, Matsunaga Takuya) is a Japanese professional footballer who plays as a midfielder for Championship club Persipura Jayapura.
+Takuya Matsunaga (松永 拓也, Matsunaga Takuya) is a Japanese professional footballer who plays as a midfielder for Championship club Deltras, on loan from Persipura Jayapura.

 Club career

 Klaksvíkar Ítróttarfelag

 Matsunaga made his Faroe Islands Premier League debut against Víkingur as his team drew 2-2.
 His team went on to win the 2019 Faroe Islands Premier League.

 Kalteng Putra

 In 2019, Matsunaga signed for Kalteng Putra.
 He made his Liga 1 debut against Persebaya as his team drew 1-1.
 He scored his first goal for Kalteng scoring a long range goal against PSM Makassar as his team won 3-1.

 Persipura Jayapura

 In 2020, Matsunaga signed for Persipura.
 He made his debut for Persipura against PSIS Semarang as his team won 2-0.

 Dordoi Bishkek

 On 29 July 2022, Dordoi Bishkek announced the signing of Matsunaga on a contract until the end of the year.